,

 What is radiant heat?

-In a radiant heating system, heat is generated by a heat source, such as a boiler or electric heating element, and is transferred to the surrounding surfaces, such as walls, floors, and ceilings.
-The heated surfaces then radiate heat to the surrounding air, creating a comfortable and even heat distribution in the room.
+In a radiant heating system, a heat source, such as a boiler or electric heating element, generates heat, which is then transferred to the surrounding surfaces, such as walls, floors, and ceilings.
+The heated surfaces radiate heat to the surrounding air, creating a comfortable and even heat distribution in the room.

 Radiant heat can be used in various applications, including home, industrial, and outdoor heating.
 Radiant heating systems can use different types of heat sources, such as hot water, electricity, or even solar energy.

-An example of radiant heat is the warmth you feel from the sun or when the wood-burning stove radiates heat into the room through its hot metal surfaces.
+An example of radiant heat is the warmth you feel from the sun or when a wood-burning stove radiates heat into the room through its hot metal surfaces.

 How radiant heat is used for heating homes?